Fluorescence directly from proteins

 Jablonski Energy Level Diagram Depicting Absorption and Fluorescence Transitions

-Proteins, including protein crystals, can fluoresce without any dyes or markers if it contains the appropriate amino acids in high enough concentrations and is excited with the correct wavelength of ultraviolet light.
+Proteins, including protein crystals, can fluoresce without adding any dyes if they contain the appropriate amino acids in high enough concentrations and is excited with the correct wavelength of ultraviolet light.

 What is fluorescence?

 Fluorescence occurs when a sample absorbs light of a specific wavelength and emits light at a different wavelength.
 In most cases, such as with proteins, the emitted light wavelength is longer than the absorbed light.
 Of course, not all materials are fluorescent.

 The amino acid tryptophan has the strongest fluorescence quantum yield of the amino acids found in proteins.
 The rest either do not fluoresce or fluoresce weakly.
 Therefore "Intrinsic Protein Fluorescence" usually refers to the fluorescence emission of the tryptophan amino acids.

 Intrinsic protein fluorescence is caused by exciting the protein with 280 nm ultraviolet light and observing at approximately 350 nm.
 However, the actual emission wavelength can vary depending upon the polarity of the environment containing the tryptophan.